ziyongcui/crimtech-comp-f20/python/README.md

 10. [classes](https://www.w3schools.com/python/python_classes.asp)

 ## Assignmnet
-1. Write a program that prints the square root of a given variable.
+1. Write a function that returns the square root of a given variable `n`.
+If `n` is negative or not a number, returns `-1`.
+Put your code in `square_root.py`

-2. Write a program that randomly generates  numbers in the range [1,10] and prints them, until it generates a 6, at which point it prints it and stops.
+2. Write a program that randomly generates numbers in the range [1,10] and appends them to a list, until it generates a 6, at which point it appends that to the list and returns.
+Put your code in `random_ints.py`.

+Hint: what does `(int) (random.random()*10)` generate?

 3. Write a function that takes a list and a number N, and returns True if any two numbers in the list sum to N.
 For example: given the list [1, 2, 4, 5, 6] and number N=10, it returns true, because 4+6=10.
+Put your code in `sum.py`.

+Hint: Use `set()`!

-4. Wrie a function that given a dictonary removes the key corresponding to the minimum value and returns changed dictonary.
+4. Write a function that given a dictonary removes the key corresponding to the minimum value and returns changed dictonary.
+If the dictionary is empty, return the original dictionary.
 For exmaple on input:
 ```Python
 sampleDict = {